timescale/docs/tutorials/grafana/visualizations/pie-chart.md

 <GrafanaVizPrereqs />

-## Create a pie chart with preaggregated data
+## Create a pie chart with pre-aggregated data

 Create a pie chart visualization using the data in the table `stocks_real_time`.

 <Procedure>

-### Creating a pie chat with preaggregated data
+### Creating a pie chat with pre-aggregated data

 1. In the query editor, use this SQL to query a pie chart dataset.
 Use the variable `$bucket interval` for the time period covered by the pie chart: